ceph/ceph/doc/radosgw/multisite.rst

         }
     }

-To set a zone group map, execute the following:
+#.
+To set a zonegroup map, run the following command:

    .. prompt:: bash #

       radosgw-admin zonegroup-map set --infile zonegroupmap.json

-Where ``zonegroupmap.json`` is the JSON file you created.
-Ensure that you have zones created for the ones specified in the zone group map.
+   In this command, ``zonegroupmap.json`` is the JSON file you created.
+Ensure that you have zones created for the ones specified in the zonegroup map.

-Finally, update the period.
+#.
+Update the period:

    .. prompt:: bash #

       radosgw-admin period update --commit

 Zones
 -----